NrsSystems/docs/vape-detect/vapedetect-management.md

+---
-# VapeDetect
+title: VapeDetect

-Selecting the **VapeDetect** link in the navigation pane will take you to the VapeDetect management page.
+abstract: The VapeDetect management page allows a user to add, adjust, edit, or delete a sensor device.
+Selecting the VapeDetect link in the navigation pane will take you to the VapeDetect management page.
+---
+*Jump to how to [add](vapedetect-management.md#add-a-sensor), [adjust](vapedetect-management.md#change-a-sensors-settings), [edit](vapedetect-management.md#edit-a-sensors-information), or [delete](vapedetect-management.md#delete-a-sensor) a sensor device.*

 > _screenshot of vapedetect management page_

-The VapeDetect management page allows a user to [add](vapedetect-management.md#add-a-sensor), [adjust](vapedetect-management.md#change-a-sensors-settings), [edit](vapedetect-management.md#edit-a-sensors-information), or [delete](vapedetect-management.md#delete-a-sensor) a sensor device.
 The table shows the sensors by description (name), along with the version of code each device is running.

 When a sensor device starts, it checks the XSPONSE system to see whether it is associated with an account.
 If the sensor is not associated with an account, its LED indicator will be orange.
 Once the sensor is associated with your account, its LED indicator will turn white.
-See the [Sensor Device Installation Process section](installation-process.md) for more information.
+See the [Device Installation Process section](installation-process.md) for more information.
 (Also see the [Sensor Device Communication section](sensor-device-communication.md) for full details on all the [LED color indicators](sensor-device-communication.md#led-color-indicators).)

 ## Add a sensor
 To add a sensor and associate it with your account, select **Add Device** at the top right of the page.
 This will open a separate page asking you to enter the activation code for the device.
 Enter the code and select **Submit**.
 A new page will open asking you to give the device a description (name), and to set its attributes—by default at least one.